Francis Monckton

+He joined the Staffordshire Yeomanry as a cornet, was appointed lieutenant in the Wolverhampton Troop on 5 February 1866, and promoted to captain on 21 February 1880.
+He was also a justice of the peace and deputy lieutenant for Staffordshire.

 At a by-election in 1871 he was returned unopposed as Member of Parliament (MP) for West Staffordshire on the death of the previous incumbent, holding the seat until 1885.
-He inherited the estates of Stretton and Somerford Hall from his uncle, George Monckton.
 He was High Sheriff of Staffordshire for 1895–96.

 Monckton married Evelyn Mary Heber-Percy, daughter of Algernon Charles Heber-Percy and Emily Heber, on 16 July 1889.